Hudson Pacific Properties (NYSE:HPP) Updates Q3 2021 Earnings Guidance

-Hudson Pacific Properties (NYSE:HPP) updated its third quarter 2021 earnings guidance on Tuesday.
+Hudson Pacific Properties (NYSE:HPP) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.470-$0.490 for the period.
 The company issued revenue guidance of -.Hudson Pacific Properties also updated its FY 2021 guidance to $1.900-$1.960 EPS.

-Several research analysts recently issued reports on the company.
-Morgan Stanley reissued an underweight rating on shares of Hudson Pacific Properties in a research note on Thursday, April 22nd.
-Mizuho reissued a neutral rating and issued a $29.00 price objective on shares of Hudson Pacific Properties in a research note on Wednesday, July 14th.
-Piper Sandler raised Hudson Pacific Properties from a neutral rating to an overweight rating and increased their price objective for the stock from $30.00 to $36.00 in a research note on Monday, June 14th.
-Zacks Investment Research lowered Hudson Pacific Properties from a hold rating to a sell rating in a report on Tuesday, May 18th.
-Finally, Wolfe Research began coverage on Hudson Pacific Properties in a report on Monday, June 14th.
-They set a peer perform rating and a $34.00 target price for the company.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the company’s stock.
-Hudson Pacific Properties currently has an average rating of Hold and an average target price of $29.06.

 About Hudson Pacific Properties